t9md/atom-theme-switch/README.md

 # Configuration

 Configure profile set directly in your `config.cson` or via setting UI.
 Each profile is space sepalated pair of ui-theme and syntax-theme.

-## example
+e.g.
 ```coffeescript
 "*":
   "theme-switch":